IMSI-catcher: Tapping a mobile phone

-Passive IMSI Detection
+Passive IMSI detection

-The difference between a passive IMSI-catcher and an active IMSI-catcher is that an active IMSI-catcher intercepts the data in transfer such as spoke, text, mail, and web traffic between the endpoint and cell tower.
+The difference between a passive IMSI-catcher and an active IMSI-catcher is that an active IMSI-catcher intercepts the data in transfer such as spoken, text, mail, and web traffic between the endpoint and cell tower.

 Active IMSI-catchers generally also intercept all conversations and data traffic within a large range and are therefore also called rogue cell towers.
 It sends a signal with a plethora of commands to the endpoints, which respond by establishing a connection and routes all conversations and data traffic between the endpoints and the actual cell tower for as long as the attacker wishes.

 A passive IMSI-catcher on the other hand only detects the IMSI, TMSI or IMEI of an endpoint.
 Once the IMSI, TMSI or IMEI address is detected, the endpoint is immediately released.
 The passive IMSI-catcher sends out a signal with only one specific command to the endpoints, which respond to it and share the identifiers of the endpoint with the passive IMSI-catcher.
 The vendors of passive IMSI-catchers take privacy more into account.